rimsey1/docs/pages/embedding/call-a-connector-method.md

 In this guide, you will use the Cyclr API to call a connector method.
 Cyclr will act as a proxy and pass your request to the external application.

-Before you start, make sure you have created an end user account and authenticated a connector.
+Before you start, you'll need to have created a Cyclr Account and have installed and authenticated an Account Connector within it.

 ### Get Account Connectors